Status Bar sections

 - When making a Spectral Selection, hovering over the edges or center line of a frequency selection also displays relevant help messages.

-When you start playing or recording the Actual Rate in the right-hand section of the Status Bar updates to display the active sample rate.
+While playback or recording is taking place (or is paused), or when monitoring, Actual Rate in the right-hand section of Status Bar shows the sample rate of that audio transport.
 "Actual Rate" when playing should be the rate communicated by Audacity to the soundcard.
 "Actual Rate" when recording is the rate communicated by the soundcard to Audacity.

 When recording, the actual rate sent by the soundcard to Audacity can often differ from the chosen project rate, depending how the "Host" chosen in Device Toolbar handles the card's settings in the operating system.
-For an explanation of how this works on Windows Vista and later, see the sample rates section of the Windows 7 Wiki page.
+For an explanation of how this works on Windows, see the sample rates section of the Windows 7 Wiki page.
 If the "Actual Rate" is different from the project rate then Audacity will resample from "Actual Rate" to the project rate.

 The small hatched triangular area at bottom right of the Status Bar indicates where you can drag with the mouse to resize the Audacity window up, down, left or right on any operating system.